 The thermostat is what tells the furnace when to kick on or off.
 If the thermostat is not working correctly or is not well set, it may never tell the furnace when to turn on.
 First, confirm your thermostat’s settings.
 Do this by ensuring it is set on the ‘heat’ mode, then make sure the temperature setting is at a setting that will indicate to the furnace that it should start up.

 You can also open the thermostat’s cover and check if there is any dirt buildup, since that can affect the thermostat’s sensors.
 You should also dust off your thermostat to remove any dust.

 When Should You Call a Certified Technician?

-When you determine that none of the solutions highlighted here have solved your furnace issue, immediately contact a professional furnace repair contractor to service your system.
+When you determine that none of the solutions highlighted here have solved your furnace issue, immediately contact a professional furnace repair contractor or a local plumber to service your system.
 These professionals have the proper equipment and experience to find the problem and solve it.